GENI-NSF/geni-tools/README.txt

  these certificates to interact with any other GENI site.
 In particular, URNs must be globally unique.

- By default the gcf_config file is found in the local directory.
-Override that by specifying the -f argument.
+ By default the gcf_config file is found in the local directory or /etc/gcf-servers/.
+ Override the default locations by specifying the -f argument.

  A directory for trusted_roots is used or created, and your CH certificate is copied there.
 This is used in Federation (see below).